Topic: Trump Administration and Renewable Energy

 Alternative Data 8 Facts

-Mainstream coverage this week focused on the completion of offshore construction at the 800‑megawatt Vineyard Wind project — 62 turbines about 15 miles south of Martha’s Vineyard and Nantucket now fully built and expected to serve roughly 400,000 homes — and framed that milestone against the Trump administration’s late‑2025 halt of five East Coast projects on asserted national‑security grounds and subsequent court orders allowing work to resume.
-Reports also flagged a July 2024 blade failure that scattered fiberglass on Nantucket beaches and led GE Vernova to a $10.5 million settlement, and quoted Massachusetts officials who say the project is critical to lowering energy costs, meeting rising demand, and sustaining thousands of jobs.
+Mainstream coverage this week concentrated on the completion of offshore construction for the 800‑MW Vineyard Wind project — 62 turbines about 15 miles south of Martha’s Vineyard and Nantucket that are expected to power roughly 400,000 homes — noting the Trump administration’s late‑2025 halt of five East Coast projects on national‑security grounds and federal judges’ subsequent decisions allowing work to resume.
+Reports also recapped a July 2024 blade failure that scattered fiberglass on Nantucket beaches and a $10.5 million GE Vernova settlement, and emphasized state officials’ arguments that Vineyard Wind is important for lowering costs, meeting rising demand, advancing climate goals and supporting jobs.

 Vineyard Wind Completes Offshore Construction After Trump Halt Orders Blocked